rohitxolo/Deep-Fake-Detection/README.md

 │── README.md  # Documentation (this file)

-#🛠️ Tech Stack
+🛠️ Tech Stack

-#1.Backend (Flask) 🐍
+1.Backend (Flask) 🐍
-Flask,
-PyTorch,
-OpenCV,
-NumPy.
+Flask
+PyTorch
+OpenCV
+NumPy

-#2.Face Recognition (dlib-based)
+2.Face Recognition (dlib-based)

-#3.Frontend (React.js) ⚛️
+3.Frontend (React.js) ⚛️
-HTML,
-CSS,
-JavaScript.
+HTML
+CSS
+JavaScript

-#4.Deep Learning Model 🤖
+4.Deep Learning Model 🤖
-ResNeXt-50: Used as a feature extractor,
+ResNeXt-50: Used as a feature extractor
-LSTM: Processes video frame sequences,
+LSTM: Processes video frame sequences
-Softmax Classifier: Predicts REAL or FAKE.
+Softmax Classifier: Predicts REAL or FAKE

-#📸 How It Works
+📸 How It Works

 1️⃣ Upload a video file

-2️⃣ The model processes the video and detects manipulated faces

-3️⃣ The system returns either FAKE or REAL with a confidence score

-4️⃣ The video file is deleted after processing for security
+2️⃣ The model processes the video and detects manipulated faces 3️⃣ The system returns either FAKE or REAL with a confidence score 4️⃣ The video file is deleted after processing for security

-#🧑‍💻 Contributors
+🧑‍💻 Contributors

 GEDELA ROHIT CHANDRA - https://github.com/rohitxolo
 RAVANAM HARSHA VARDHAN

-#🌟 Future Improvements
+🌟 Future Improvements

 🚀 Improve model accuracy with more datasets
 📈 Optimize frontend UI/UX for better user experience